CESAR ZUCCO JR.

 Brazilian School of Public and Business Administration (EBAPE)

 I am a Political Scientist and Associate Professor at FGV/EBAPE, a school of business and public administration in Rio de Janeiro.
+I am spending most of the 2017-18 academic year in Oxford, as a "non-stipendiary visitor" to Nuffield College.
 I have previously been an Assistant Professor at Rutgers and held visiting appointments at Princeton, Yale, and IUPERJ (currently IESP).
 This website provides information about my published and ongoing projects, as well as links to data and replication materials.
 I try to keep it updated, but feel free to contact me with suggestions, corrections, or to request materials not available here.

 I specialize in Latin American politics, and have written on executive-legislative relations, political parties, electoral